slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 <!--
 > *"If you can smile when things go wrong, you have someone in mind to blame.*

-- be careful what you tolerate.
-You are teaching people how to treat you
-- Call a rich guy poor, and all he will do is smirk.
-Call a powerful man weak, and all he will do is smirk.
-Call a charming misogynist a «virgin», and all he will do is smirk.
-If it affects you, it is true.
-- civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.
 - How he carries himself is how he will be treated.
 A man with supreme confidence and self-assurance will be treated like one.
 - if you don’t like something, just take away its only power: your attention.
 - in any hierarchy there are zealots